BoyJayy/life-game/README.md

-cult game, in progress rn
+cult game, in progress rn.